Light Pollution

 We have developed some new resources to help you engage with and protect nocturnal wildlife in your garden.
 Even small changes can make a big difference to our smallest living things!

-(Don’t for get to tag us and use #NurtureTheNightShift if you are sharing your actions on social media)
+(Don’t forget to tag us!
+Use #NurtureTheNightShift if you are sharing your actions on social media)

 If you want to learn more about nocturnal bugs we would recommend borrowing or buying a field guide, here are some useful guides: